timchen0618/pytorch-leo/readme.md

 You will need to modify the `COMET_PROJECT_NAME` and `COMET_WORKSPACE` in `config.yml` to enable monitoring.

 ### Hyperparameters
-You can modify the hyperparameters in `config.yml`, the hyperparameters that yield the best result in this code are as follow:
+You can modify the hyperparameters in `config.yml`.
+The hyperparameters that yield the best result in this code are as follow:
 | Hyperparameters | miniImageNet 1-shot | miniImageNet 5-shot | tieredImageNet 1-shot | tieredImageNet 5-shot |
 |:-------------|:-------------:|:-------------:|:-------------:|:-------------:|
 | `outer_lr` | 61.76 ± 0.08% | 77.59 ± 0.12% | 66.33 ± 0.05% | 81.44 ± 0.09% |